MuchytOo/whack-a-mole/README.md

 ## Explanation

+# Instructions:

+To start the game locally, you need to run the command "npm run dev".

 # index.vue:

 This is the main page of the application.
 It contains a button to control the music and an IndexCard component.
 The music is controlled by the musicClick function, which toggles the music status and calls the toggleMusic function from indexPage.js.